 - What do you think of this weather?

-Instead, select 5 of these and practice them as your go-to conversation starters.
+Instead, select three questions and practice them.
+Make them your go-to conversation starters.

-- Tell me about the most interesting place you have traveled to.
+- Where is the most interesting place you’ve visited?
 What was special about it?

 - If you could move anywhere in the world tomorrow, money not being a factor, where would you move and why?